Consultation and Discussion Papers

 The ability to strike out statements of claim before service

-The Committee has recently sought feedback on a proposed new rule to specify a procedure for a statement of claim which appears to be frivolous, vexatious or an abuse of process to be referred to a Judge for consideration before it is served on the other party.
+The Committee sought feedback on a proposed new rule to specify a procedure for a statement of claim which appears to be frivolous, vexatious or an abuse of process to be referred to a Judge for consideration before it is served on the other party.

 Criminal Procedure Amendment Rules